samculver/gatsby-react-socket.io-spyfall-game/README.md

 # spy-fall
-Creating a version of the Spyfall game using TypeScript, React, and Socket.io
+Creating a version of the Spyfall game using Gatsby and Socket.io

 This project is not complete and is not stable.

-## Libraries

-- TypeScript
-- React
-- Reach Router
-- Webpack
-- Socket.io

 ## Run